2021 Cherry Blossom Tour of Northern Japan

-Today, it’s a vibrant town combining a stunning rural setting with beautiful parks, a pretty temple district and a number of hip cafes and boutiques.
+The vibrant town combines a stunning rural setting with beautiful parks, a pretty temple district and a number of hip cafes and boutiques.
 In spring, the town literally erupts in a sea of soft pink colour as thousands of cherry trees respond to the warming weather.
-We take time out in this fairy tale town to see the ancient remains of Hirosaki Castle and enjoy a local live music performance in the evening.
+We take time out in this fairy tale town to see the ancient remains of Hirosaki Castle and enjoy a live music performance of Tsugaru shamisen, which is a unique local instrument, at dinner.

 Day 9: Hakodate

-This morning we leave Japan’s main Island on the shinkansen (through the undersea tunnel) for the northern island of Hokkaido and the city of Hakodate.
+Finally the shinkansen takes us through the under-sea tunnel to the northern island of Hokkaido and the city of Hakodate.

 This historic port city with its 19th century streetscapes has a distinctly European feel.
-It was designated one of Japan’s two foreign trade ports that could legitimately engage with foreign traders, and that foreign influence and architecture is still visible today.
-The influence of history has left Haodate with stacks of interesting and unusual things to see.
+It was designated one of Japan’s two foreign trade ports that could legitimately engage with foreign traders, and that foreign influence and architecture make this city so intriguing.

-We look around the town’s centre, and come night-time, we head up Mount Hakodate.
-Here from our summit-top restaurant there is a panoramic view of Hakodate all lit-up at night .
+In the evening we head up Mount Hakodate.
+From the summit-top restaurant there is a panoramic view of Hakodate all lit-up at night.
 Simply magnificent!

 Day 10: Hakodate

-We continue our tour of Hakodate’s multicultural history today.
-The variety will surprise you!
-We visit the Russian Orthodox church, located right next door to the Catholic Church and round the corner from the Episcopal Church.
-Then there is Buddhist temple nearby just to help the contrast on the hillside Motomachi district.
+The mix of cultures in this city will surprise you!
+Visit the Russian Orthodox church, located right next door to the Catholic Church and around the corner from the Episcopal Church.
+Then there is a Buddhist temple nearby just to help the contrast on the hillside Motomachi district.

-A visit the former British Embassy and tour the heritage Red Brick Warehouse district down on the waterfront plus the beautiful harbour views bring the whole scene together.
+You will visit the former British Embassy and tour the heritage Red Brick Warehouse district down on the waterfront to enjoy the beautiful harbour views.

-The Ainu Museum included in the tour helps with the diversity by celebrating the history and culture of Hokkaido’s indigenous people.
+The Ainu Museum included in the tour provides information on the diversity by celebrating the history and culture of Hokkaido’s indigenous people.

 Day 11: Sapporo

 An express train skirting the vast Uchiura Bay takes us to Sapporo, Hokkaido’s prefectural capital.
-The train trip skirts vast Uchiura Bay on the way.

-With its wide boulevards and large public parks, Sapporo is a welcoming, cosmopolitan city with a lively food scene, fashionable shops and stylish cafes.
+Sapporo is a welcoming cosmopolitan city with a lively food scene, fashionable shops and stylish cafes along with its wide boulevards and large public parks to match.

-In early February, the city’s population swells with the Sapporo Snow Festival, one of the most popular events in Japan.
-In April though, the atmosphere is distinctly spring-like, with masses of flowers on display in Odori Koen, the 1.5km-long stretch of public park in the city’s heart.
-Our guide takes us on a walking tour of central Sapporo and we stop to look at the historic Clock Tower built in 1878, and wander past other early buildings from the late 19th and early 20th centuries.
+In late April and early May though, the atmosphere is distinctly spring-like, with masses of flowers on display in Odori Koen, the 1.5km-long stretch of public park in the city’s heart.
+Our guide takes us on a walking tour of central Sapporo, and to wander past buildings from the late 19th and early 20th centuries.

-(If you’re participating in the later Northern Japan tour [GSN-20b], then today we also visit some spots in the city where you may see the cherry blossoms in full bloom.)
+If you’re participating in the later departure of the Northern Japan Tours [GSN-21b], then today we also visit some spots in the city where you may see the cherry blossoms in full bloom.

 Day 12: Otaru

 A quaint little gem is on our agenda at the nearby picturesque town of Otaru.
 Otaru's special character stems from when the indigenous Ainu people mixed easily with Japanese, Chinese and Russian traders.
-Otaru today has converted many of its brick warehouses from the 19th century boom times into attractive museums, glass workshops, boutique breweries and sake distilleries.
+Many of Otaru's old brick warehouses from the 19th century boom time are now attractive museums, glass workshops, boutique breweries and sake distilleries.
 Otaru’s charming central canal has a 'chocolate box' appearance with its Victorian-era street lamps.
 You just couldn't come to Hokkaido without visiting Otaru.

-We return to Sapporo to visit the famous Sapporo Beer Museum for some taste-testing and gather tonight one more time for a farewell dinner to share our best memories of our trip.
+Back in Sapporo we visit the famous Sapporo Beer Museum for some taste-testing and gather tonight one more time for a farewell dinner to share our best memories of our trip.